usnistgov/OSCAL/lib/README.md

 This directory contains a variety of supporting files.
 For example, it holds core XSLT stylesheets for processing OSCAL.
 It also contains scripts and utilities used internally by the OSCAL developers.

-The structure and contents of the examples directory are as follows:
+The structure and contents of the directory are as follows:

 * [CSS](CSS): This directory contains CSS files useful for styling OSCAL in an editor or browser.
 * [XProc](XProc): This directory contains XProc pipeline configurations (scripts) used for general processes, such as resolving a profile against its catalogs and producing an HTML file from the results.